-b Intervention key: 1.
+^b Intervention key: 1.
 Not clearly defined; 2.
 Version used unclear; 3.
 Delivery not similar intensity as comparator; 4.
 Not the intervention of interest (e.g., proposed as an adjunct but not tested as such); 5: Other.

-c Comparator key: 1.
+^c Comparator key: 1.
 Not clearly defined; 2.
 Not standard or optimal; 3.
 Delivery not similar intensity as intervention; 4.
 Not delivered effectively; 5.
 Other.

-d Outcomes key: 1.
+^d Outcomes key: 1.
 Key health outcomes not addressed; 2.
 Physiologic measures, not validated surrogates; 3.
 Incomplete reporting of harms; 4.
 Not establish and validated measurements; 5.
 Clinically significant difference not prespecified; 6.
 Clinically significant difference not supported; 7.
 Other.

-e Follow-Up key: 1.
+^e Follow-Up key: 1.
 Not sufficient duration for benefit; 2.
 Not sufficient duration for harms; 3.
 Other.

-Table 11.
+Table 14.
 Study Design and Conduct Limitations

-Study Allocation a Blinding b Selective Reporting c Data Completeness d Power e Statistical f Schoenen et al (2013); PREMICE 1.
+Study Allocation ^a Blinding ^b Data Completeness ^d Power ^e Statistical ^f Schoenen et al (2013); PREMICE ^{107,} 1.
 No mention of registration 4.
-Power calculated for a different outcome than the outcome described as primary a Allocation key: 1.
-Participants not randomly allocated; 2.
-Allocation not concealed; 3.
-Allocation concealment unclear; 4.
-Inadequate control for selection bias; 5.
-Other.
+Power calculated for a different outcome than the outcome described as primary